-Topic Number 901 - Is a Person With Income From Puerto Rico Required to File a U.S. Federal Income Tax Return?
+Topic Number 901 - Is a Person with Income from Puerto Rico Required to File a U.S. Federal Income Tax Return?

 If you're a bona fide resident of Puerto Rico during the entire tax year, you generally aren't required to file a U.S. federal income tax return if your only income is from sources within Puerto Rico.
 However, if you also have income from sources outside of Puerto Rico, including from U.S. sources, you're required to file a U.S. federal income tax return if such amount is above the U.S. filing threshold.
 Nevertheless, a bona fide resident of Puerto Rico with a U.S. filing obligation, generally won't report Puerto Rican source income on a U.S. income tax return.
-A tax year for calendar year filers is January 1 to December 31.

 However, if you're a bona fide resident of Puerto Rico and a U.S. government employee, you must file a U.S. income tax return reporting all income received for performing services for the U.S. government, including services performed in Puerto Rico as a U.S. government employee.
 If you're a member of the U.S. Armed Forces or a civilian spouse of an active duty member of the U.S. Armed Forces, special income tax filing rules may apply to you.
 For more information, please refer to Publication 570 and Notice 2012-41.